 SHELTER IN PLACE

-Shelter in place procedures are implemented in the event of a police emergency near the school or an intruder in the school.
-Also known as “lockdown procedures,” the hallways are cleared and all classrooms are locked.
-A hazardous release event, like a chemical spill, could also cause to initiate shelter in place procedures.
+Shelter in place or lockout procedures are implemented in the event of a police emergency near the school.
+A hazardous release event, like a chemical spill, could also cause the school to initiate shelter in place procedures.
+In the event an intruder enters the school, lockdown procedures are followed.